kreatimont/ios-MovieFinder/README.md

 iOS client for TMDb / movie rent service.
 The app allows you to discover popular films and watch their trailers.
 This is iOS version of the old Android app [Cinematograph](https://github.com/kreatimont/android-tmdb) that was created for practice.

+For working with MovieFinder client you need to run [MovieFinder-backend](https://github.com/joulis1derful/Movie-finder)

 ***

 ## Requirements